ignite/gnovm/readme.md

 # GnoVM Cosmos SDK Module

 Cosmos SDK module for [GnoVM](https://github.com/gnolang/gno), a virtual machine for the Gno programming language.
 Cosmos SDK module scaffolded with [Ignite](https://ignite.com/), a developer-friendly framework for building Cosmos SDK applications.

+## Installation

+To install the GnoVM module, please follow the instructions below:

+> TBD

 ## Scaffolded with Ignite